ski-climb/happy_trails/README.md

 ### Description

 Nick Erhardt and Kyle Heppenstall created Happy Trails to empower the community of trail users to log trailwork needs and organzize to work on trails.
 Guest visitors can see trailwork requests on an interactive map and toggle the requests based on status.
 Once logged in with Strava, a user can see his/her Strava routes and can add an issue.
-GPS data for issues is added using metadata from the photos or by dragging a marker to a users desired location.
+GPS data for issues is added using metadata from the photos or by dragging a marker to a user's desired location.
 Users can comment on issues and administrators can add work days to automatically email participants with the time, location, and details of the day.

-Tech stack: Ruby, Rails, PostgreSQL, Mapbox API, Strava API, RSpec, JQuery, S3, Capybara, CarrierWave, Sass

 Developers: [Kyle Heppenstall](https://www.turing.io/alumni/kyle-heppenstall), [Nick Erhardt](https://www.turing.io/alumni/nicholas-erhardt)

-### Dependencies
+### Technology

-This application uses Ruby version 2.3+ with a PostgreSQL database.
-Our map is rendered using the MapBox API.
-Images are stored in a S3 bucket.
-Users are authenticated using Strava Oauth.
+Tech stack: Ruby, Rails, PostgreSQL, Mapbox API, Strava API, Travis CI, Redis, Sidekiq, Skylight, Heroku, RSpec, JQuery, AWS (S3), Capybara, CarrierWave, Sass

+* Ruby on rails application backed by a PostgreSQL database and deployed on Heroku
+* Maps pulled in from Mapbox
+* OAuth with Strava and display a user's routes with Strava API
+* Travis CI for continuous integration
+* Tested with RSpec and Capybara
+* Images uploaded using Carrierwave and stored on AWS using a S3 bucket
+* Background worker for sending emails using Redis Server and Sidekiq
+* Skylight used for performance monitoring
+* Pins for each issue loaded on the map using an Ajax call to our internal API and added to the map using JQuery

 ### Getting Started